 Oral pathology is looking to figure out, diagnose and manage diseases or conditions - inside the mouth and jaw.
 That is why it is called oral pathology and maxillofacial pathology.
 This could include oral cancer biopsy or figuring out what is going on inside the mouth - and what is causing it?
 Oral pathology can be due to viral, fungal, or bacterial infections; or possibly a combination.
 Oral pathologists are generally experts in figuring out what is happening inside the mouth & dental specialists in understanding the root cause of oral pathologies occurring inside the mouth.

 Infectious diseases can include infectious oral diseases such as oral herpes, which occurs in patients who have been exposed to the herpes simplex virus.
 Canker sores are one type of oral infection that can cause lesions inside the mouth.
 These will generally go away within 2 weeks or so, though each case differs.
 Canker sores can be caused by hormonal changes or stress, as well as possibly other factors.
 Other oral diseases can be fungal and viral infections which sometimes can be seen in patients who are HIV positive.
 For instance, people with HIV may be more prone to getting Thrush, an overgrowth of a naturally occurring fungus in the mouth.

-These can include infectious oral diseases such as oral herpes, which occurs in patients who have been exposed to the herpes simplex virus.
-Other oral diseases can be fungal and viral infections which sometimes can be seen in patients who are HIV positive.
-Can see cold sores and fever blisters to develop on the lips, under the tongue and in the soft tissues inside your cheeks.
-Going and getting a dentist oral exam which comes with a dental cleaning is a good idea if see any of these conditions.
-Filling out a proper medical history form and letting your dentist know this is a good start so they can keep an eye out for certain conditions.
+Anybody may end up with an infectious oral disease.
+You may notice cold sores and fever blisters develop on the lips, under the tongue, and in the soft tissues inside your cheeks.
+Going and getting a Local Dentist oral exam which comes with a dental cleaning is a good idea if you see any of these conditions.
+Fill out a proper medical history form and let your dentist know.
+This is a good start so they can help you keep an eye out for certain conditions.